Chart Color Schemes

 St Georges is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-St George's scores highly in cultural diversity, with 37.1% speaking a language other than English at home and 42.2% born overseas.
-Christianity is the main religion, comprising 42.8%.
-Buddhism is overrepresented at 4.2%, compared to Greater Adelaide's 3.4%.
+St Georges has a high level of cultural diversity, with 37.1% of its population speaking a language other than English at home and 42.2% born overseas.
+Christianity is the main religion in St Georges, comprising 42.8% of people.
+Buddhism, however, is overrepresented in St Georges compared to Greater Adelaide, making up 4.2% versus 2.4%.

 Frequently Asked Questions - Diversity